dalesgit/dalesgit.github.io/test.md

 Note: interim between the two film trilogies.
 The franchise depicts a galaxy described as "far, far away" in the distant past, and commonly portrays Jedi as a representation of good, in conflict with the Sith, their evil counterpart.
 Their weapon of choice, the lightsaber, is commonly recognized in popular culture.
 The franchise's storylines contain many themes, with strong influences from philosophy and religion.

 The first film in the series was released under the title Star Wars on May 25, 1977, by 20th Century Fox, and became a worldwide pop culture phenomenon followed by two sequels, released at three-year intervals.
 Sixteen years after the release of the trilogy's final film, the first in a new prequel trilogy of films was released.
 The three prequel films were also released at three-year intervals, with the final film of the trilogy released on May 19, 2005.
 In 2012, The Walt Disney Company acquired Lucasfilm for $4.05 billion and announced that it would produce three new films, with the first film, Star Wars: The Force Awakens, planned for release in 2015.
-20th Century Fox still retains the distribution rights to the first two Star Wars trilogies, owning permanent rights for the original film Episode IV: A New Hope, while holding the rights to Episodes I–III, V and VI until May 2020.
+20th Century Fox still retains the distribution rights to the first two Star Wars trilogies, owning permanent rights for the original film Episode IV: A New Hope, while holding the rights to Episodes IIII, V and VI until May 2020.

 published in order: 4,5,6 -- 1,2,3 -- 7,8,9